Our Safeguarding Policy

 3.1 In England and Wales, the Jesuits in Britain subscribes to the safeguarding policy of the National Catholic Safeguarding Commission (NCSC) and the procedures for the safeguarding of children and adults at risk set out in the Catholic Safeguarding Advisory Service (CSAS) Procedures Manual, as amended from time to time.

-3.2 In Scotland, the Jesuits in Britain subscribes to the safeguarding policy and procedures of the Scottish Catholic Safeguarding Service (SCSS) as set out in the safeguarding manual Awareness and Safety in Our Catholic Communities, as amended from time to time.
+3.2 In Scotland, the Jesuits in Britain subscribes to the safeguarding policy and procedures of the Scottish Catholic Safeguarding Service (SCSS) as set out in the safeguarding manual In God’s Image–Safeguarding in the Catholic Church in Scotland, as amended from time to time..

-3.4 British Jesuits working overseas, or in other jurisdictions, understand that they have a responsibility to know and follow local safeguarding policy, expectations, and procedures.
+3.5 British Jesuits working overseas, or in other jurisdictions, are expected to know and follow local safeguarding policy, expectations, and procedures.

 4. Safeguarding checks

-4.2 All Jesuits in public ministry will sign up to the DBS/PVG update service, and give personal data consent, so that checks can be renewed when moving to a new residence or ministry.
+4.3 All Jesuits in public ministry will sign up to the DBS/PVG update service, and give personal data consent to Province authorities, so that checks can be carried out when moving to a new residence or ministry

 5. Jesuits visiting from other provinces

-5.1 Jesuits coming from overseas who will engage in public ministry in Britain will be checked with their home provinces in regard to safeguarding.
-This takes the form of a testimonial from a Jesuit’s Provincial Superior which includes child and adults at risk protection checks carried out with the civil authorities in his home province.
+5.1 Jesuits coming from overseas who will engage in public ministry in Britain for a time period of less than 6 months will be checked with their home provinces in regard to their suitability for public ministry, including safeguarding.
+This takes the form of a written testimonial from a Jesuit’s Provincial Superior which includes child and adults at risk protection checks carried out with the civil authorities in his home province.

 5.2 Jesuits coming to Britain for a longer period of time which would allow DBS/PVG checks to be completed will also undergo DBS/PVG checks.